ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q14 – Task Runners

-Last year saw usage of NPM Scripts move ahead of Gulp by quite some margin in this category.
+Last year saw usage of NPM Scripts move ahead of Gulp by quite some margin.
 Have they consolidated their position 12 months on?

 The question that respondents were asked was – **What task runner do you prefer using in your typical project workflow?**